 Some cars are defined by their engines, others by the way they attack curves - in the TT's case, styling is its raison d'etre.
-Using the progressive, modern ethos of Germany's Bauhaus art movement as a starting point, Audi's designers created a coupe that, like the original TT, incorporates arches and flowing elements to create a unique, timeless form.
+Using the progressive, modern ethos of Germany's Bauhaus art movement as a starting point, Audi's designers created a coupe that, like the original TT that was introduced in 1998, incorporates arches and flowing elements to create a unique, timeless form.

 Inside, the TT upholds Audi's reputation for finely crafted cabins with a simple yet elegant dashboard and high-quality materials throughout.
 There's plenty of room up front, but the rear seats are occasional use units best suited for the short of limb.

-With 13.1 cubic feet of trunk space, the TT is better-suited to cargo hauling than most other coupes.
-Additionally, its hatchback makes it easy to load bulkier items, and folding down the rear seats increases stowage space to 24.7 cubes.
+With 12 cubic feet of trunk space, the TT is better-suited to cargo hauling than most other coupes.
+Additionally, its hatchback makes it easy to load bulkier items.
 All in all, the TT is more practical than one might expect.